 Dereflection shifts the individual’s focus away from their symptoms or problems and towards something more meaningful.
 This technique is particularly useful for addressing issues like general anxiety and obsessive thoughts.
 By diverting attention from the problem and towards positive goals and values, individuals can reduce the intensity of their symptoms.

-Example: If someone is overly focused on their fear of failure, the therapist might encourage them to engage in an activity they find meaningful and fulfilling, thus redirecting their focus.
-This is a technique that can be used with cognitive behavioral therapy to deepen its impact and combine it with greater meaning.
+Example: If someone is overly focused on fear of failure, the therapist might encourage them to engage in a meaningful and fulfilling activity, thereby redirecting their attention.
+This is a technique that can be used with cognitive behavioral therapy to deepen its impact and imbue it with greater meaning.

 Paradoxical Intention